LIGA-UFBA/seismic-method-classes/README.md

     jupyter notebook

-in this folder.
-And running of of the notebooks.
+in this folder and running one of the notebooks.